 - Elastic-Amazon EC2 enables you to increase or decrease capacity within minutes, not hours or days.
 You can commission one, hundreds or even thousands of server instances simultaneously.
 Of course, because this is all controlled with web service APIs, your application can automatically scale itself up and down depending on its needs. - Completely Controlled-You have complete control of your instances.
 You have root access to each one, and you can interact with them as you would any machine.
-Instances can be rebooted remotely using web service APIs.
-You also have access to console output of your instances. - Flexible-You have the choice of several instance types, allowing you to select a configuration of memory, CPU, operating system, and instance storage that is optimal for your application. - Designed for use with other Amazon Web Services-Amazon EC2 works in conjunction with Amazon Simple Storage Service (Amazon S3), Amazon SimpleDB and Amazon Simple Queue Service (Amazon SQS) to provide a complete solution for computing, query processing and storage across a wide range of applications. - Reliable-Amazon EC2 offers a highly reliable environment where replacement instances can be rapidly and reliably commissioned.
-The service runs within Amazon's proven network infrastructure and data centers. - Multiple Locations-Amazon EC2 provides the ability to place instances in multiple locations.
-Amazon EC2 locations are composed of Regions and Availability Zones.
-Availability Zones are distinct locations that are engineered to be insulated from failures in other Availability Zones and provide inexpensive, low latency network connectivity to other Availability Zones in the same Region.
-By launching instances in separate Availability Zones, you can protect your applications from failure of a single location.
-Regions consist of one or more Availability Zones, are geographically dispersed, and will be in separate geographic areas or countries.
+You can stop your instance while retaining the data on your boot partition and subsequently restart the same instance using web service APIs.
+You also have access to console output of your instances. - Flexible-You have the choice of multiple instance types, operating systems, and software packages.
+Amazon EC2 allows you to select a configuration of memory, CPU, and instance storage, and the boot partition size that is optimal for your choice of operating system and application.
+For example, your choice of operating systems includes numerous Linux distributions, Microsoft Windows Server and OpenSolaris. - Designed for use with other Amazon Web Services-Amazon EC2 works in conjunction with Amazon Simple Storage Service (Amazon S3), Amazon SimpleDB and Amazon Simple Queue Service (Amazon SQS) to provide a complete solution for computing, query processing and storage across a wide range of applications. - Reliable-Amazon EC2 offers a highly reliable environment where replacement instances can be rapidly and predictably commissioned.
+The service runs within Amazon's proven network infrastructure and data centers.
+The Amazon EC2 Service Level Agreement commitment is 99.95% availability for each Amazon EC2 Region. - Secure-Amazon EC2 provides numerous mechanisms for securing your compute resources. - Amazon EC2 includes web service interfaces to configure firewall settings that control network access to and between groups of instances.

-- Secure-Amazon EC2 provides web service interfaces to configure firewall settings that control network access to and between groups of instances. - Inexpensive-Amazon EC2 passes on to you the financial benefits of Amazon's scale.
+- When launching Amazon EC2 resources within Amazon Virtual Private Cloud (Amazon VPC), you can isolate your compute instances by specifying the IP range you wish to use, and connect to your existing IT infrastructure using industry-standard encrypted IPsec VPN. - Inexpensive-Amazon EC2 passes on to you the financial benefits of Amazon's scale.
 You pay a very low rate for the compute capacity you actually consume. - On-Demand Instances-On-Demand Instances let you pay for compute capacity by the hour with no long-term commitments.
 This frees you from the costs and complexities of planning, purchasing, and maintaining hardware and transforms what are commonly large fixed costs into much smaller variable costs.
 On-Demand Instances also remove the need to buy "safety net" capacity to handle periodic traffic spikes. - Reserved Instances-Reserved Instances give you the option to make a low, one-time payment for each instance you want to reserve and in turn receive a significant discount on the hourly usage charge for that instance.
 After the one-time payment for an instance, that instance is reserved for you, and you have no further obligation; you may choose to run that instance for the discounted usage rate for the duration of your term, or when you do not use the instance, you will not pay usage charges on it.